plesk/360monitoring-cli/README.md

 ## Preconditions

  * Make sure to have an account at https://360monitoring.com or https://platform360.io
+ * 360 Monitoring CLI requires a Python version of 3.* or above

 ## Install 360 Monitoring CLI as ready-to-use package